-The University of Wisconsin-La Crosse, Gundersen La Crosse Hospital and Mayo School of Health Sciences Physician Assistant Program requires that applicants complete the following courses by the Sept.
+The University of Wisconsin-La Crosse, Gundersen La Crosse Hospital and Mayo Clinic School of Health Sciences Physician Assistant Program requires that applicants complete the following courses by the Sept.
 1 application deadline to qualify for admission to the University of Wisconsin-La Crosse:

 - Biology.
 At least 14 semester hours of biology, including at least two laboratory courses, in these areas:

 - Anatomy and physiology.
 One semester of human anatomy and one semester of human physiology, or a two-semester sequence of combined human anatomy at the 200 (sophomore) level or above.
 Human anatomy and physiology is strongly preferred, though vertebrate and mammalian anatomy and physiology are acceptable.

 - Microbiology.
 One semester of microbiology at the 200 (sophomore) level or above.